Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Introduction

+Materials discovery has traditionally utilized a forward-design approach, in which starting from a set of structures their properties are evaluated for specific applications~\cite{Curtarolo2013HighThroughput, cheng2025aidrivenmaterialsdesignminireview}.
+The datasets to be screened may consist of experimental databases, which are explored to identify previously overlooked applications of existing materials, or hypothetical, computationally generated materials to enable the rational design of experimental new materials.
+Crystal structure prediction methods are used for the creation of new hypothetical material candidates by determining the crystal structure starting from the desired number of atoms and atomic types~\cite{oganov2018crystal, davies2016computational, Oganov2019StructurePrediction}.
+The exploration of crystalline inorganic materials has been transformed by artificial intelligence (AI) \cite{cheng2025aidrivenmaterialsdesignminireview}.
+Whether within the forward design scheme by constructing candidate structures using AI approaches~\cite{merchant2023scaling, Chen2025Crystal} and faster methods for evaluating their properties \cite{mace-foundations}, or through the rise of inverse-design methods aimed at predicting structures that meet targeted application specific requirements~\cite{DeBreuck2025GenerativeReview}.

+A prominent example of an AI-driven construction of hypothetical crystals is the graph networks for materials exploration (GNoME)~\cite{merchant2023scaling} from Google DeepMind that used an iterative active learning pipeline with graph neural networks (GNNs) to discover stable crystals~\cite{merchant2023scaling}.
+While GNoME have claimed to identify hundreds of thousands of stable crystalline structures~\cite{merchant2023scaling}, a key step that still remains is the assignment to those material of possible technological applications as well as synthesis pathways~\cite{Cheetham2024Artificial}.
 To address the former challenge on practical applications, the Energy-GNoME initiative~\cite{DEANGELIS2025100605,de_angelis_energy-gnome_2024} has leveraged the concept of cross-domain data bias \cite{Trezza2025Classification} to create a database of materials specifically designed for energy applications.
-So far, it has identified 21,243 promising cathode materials suitable for lithium and post-lithium (e.g., Na, Mg, K, Ca) battery systems \cite{DEANGELIS2025100605} (with confidence above 50\%).
-At this stage, however, these candidates are only potentially validated by ML predictions.
+So far, it has identified 20,454 promising cathode materials suitable for lithium and post-lithium (e.g., Na, Mg, K, Ca) battery systems~\cite{DEANGELIS2025100605} (with confidence above 50\%).
+At this stage, however, the performance and feasibility of these candidates rely primarily on predictions from machine-learning (ML) models.
+Although the protocol proposed by Energy-GNoME~\cite{DEANGELIS2025100605, de_angelis_energy-gnome_2024} seeks to mitigate common ML limitations, such as out-of-distribution effects, the predictions remain inherently data-driven and may be less reliable for emerging battery chemistries (e.g. Ca-ion cathodes) where the available training data are comparatively sparse.
 To progress beyond this pre-screening, a more physics-grounded verification is essential.
-Although density functional theory (DFT) remains the gold standard for such validation, its high computational cost presents a major bottleneck for rapid screening dozens of thousands of materials.
+Although density functional theory (DFT)~\cite{hohenberg1964, kohn1965} remains the gold standard for such validation, its high computational cost presents a major bottleneck for rapid screening dozens of thousands of materials or large sized systems.